raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 An *Ioun stone* is named after Ioun, a god of knowledge and prophecy revered on some worlds.
 Many types of *Ioun stone* exist, each type a distinct combination of shape and color.

-When you use an action to toss one of these stones into the air, the stone orbits your head at a distance of 1d3 feet and confers a benefit to you.
+When you use an action to toss one of these stones into the air, the stone orbits your head at a distance of 1d0.9m and confers a benefit to you.
 Thereafter, another creature must use an action to grasp or net the stone to separate it from you, either by making a successful attack roll against AC 24 or a successful DC 24 Dexterity (Acrobatics) check.
 You can use an action to seize and stow the stone, ending its effect.

 A stone has AC 24, 10 hit points, and resistance to all damage.
 It is considered to be an object that is being worn while it orbits your head.